10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 Bürgerspital

-This is considered one of the oldest and largest wineries in not only Franconia but Germany as well as have been awarded with many awards both domestically and internationally.
+This is considered one of the oldest and largest wineries in not only Franconia but Germany as well as has been awarded with many awards both domestically and internationally.

 Just like Juliusspital, Bürgerspital too uses its profits to fund several homes for the elderly and a geriatric rehabilitation center and clinic.